 Both the Current and New subsidization schemes, are evaluated for three different generating capacities for application in the cities of Pafos and Larnaca, which represent typical seaside climatological conditions and Nicosia which represents typical inland climatological conditions.
 The power generating capacities that are examined are those of 5, 20 and 150 kW.
 Additionally, it should be stated that during the simulation process the invested money are considered to be fully given by the investor and there is no loan taken.
-The type of PVs used during the simulation process is single crystalline photovoltaic panels manufactured by KVAZAR with the following main characteristics maximum power $P{max}$ = 150 ± 5 W, open circuit voltage $V{oc}$ = 22.2 V and short circuit current $I{sc}$ = 9.15 A the simulation, data analysis and design of complete PV systems.
+The type of PVs used during the simulation process is polycrystalline photovoltaic panels manufactured by Photowatt[®] with the following main characteristics maximum power P{max} = 175 ± 5 W, open circuit voltage V{oc} = 43.4 V and short circuit current I{sc} = 5.3 A

+4. Simulation procedure

+The software used for the simulation procedure and analysis is PVSyst[®] V4.33 which is a widely known design tool for photovoltaic system applications.
+PVSyst[®] is a PC software package used for the simulation, data analysis and design of complete PV systems.
 It is suitable for grid-connected, stand-alone and DC-grid (public transport) systems, and offers an extensive meteorological and PV-components database.

-4. Simulation process

-The software used for the simulation procedure and analysis is PVSyst® V4.33 which is a widely known design tool for photovoltaic system applications.
-PVSyst® is a PC software package used for

-The PVSyst® meteorological database (monthly values) is based on the METEONORM.
+The PVSyst[®] meteorological database (monthly values) is based on the METEONORM.
 Also, the software gives the opportunity to easily import meteorological data from multiple popular sources (NASA, WRDC, PVGIS, RetScreen, Helioclim).

 Simulations are performed using hourly meteorological data files.
-In the absence of measured values, PVSyst® generates synthetic hourly data based on monthly values of irradiation and temperature, using well-established models which reproduce realistic distributions.
+In the absence of measured values, PVSyst[®] generates synthetic hourly data based on monthly values of irradiation and temperature, using well-established models which reproduce realistic distributions.